Konkow language

-The Konkow language, also known as Northwest Maidu (also Concow-Maidu, or Koyoomkʼawi in the language itself) is a part of the Maiduan language group.
+The Konkow language, also known as Northwest Maidu (also Concow-Maidu, or Koyoomkʼawi in the language itself) is a Maiduan language.
 It is spoken in California.
-It is severely endangered, with three remaining elders who learned to speak it as a first language, one of whom is deaf.
+It is virtually extinct, with three elders who learned to speak it as a first language, one of whom was deaf, surviving into the 2000s.
 As part of an effort to regain official recognition as a federally recognized tribe, an effort to provide language instruction amongst the descendants of the original tribe and affiliated family members has begun.

 In the name Koyoom kʼawi, koyoo means "meadow", with the additional -m creating the adjective form of the word.
 Hence, Koyoom kʼawi would be spoken by the Koyoom kʼawim maʼa ("tribe").

 Dialects

 One source supports the claim that Northwest Maidu had at least nine dialects, designated today according to the locality in which each was spoken.
 These dialects were: Otaki, Mikchopdo, Cherokee, Eskeni, Pulga, Nemsu, Feather Falls, Challenge, and Bidwell Bar.
 Lexica of each remain scant.
 In addition, there may have been many family variations within each dialect group; thus, certainly there was no one Konkow language, but Konkow means a phonologically distinct pronunciation from what is popularly defined as 'Maidu' or 'Mountain Maidu', namely in terms of stress patterns on lexicon.
 According to limited historical data, by the turn of the 19th century there were only four of these dialects still being spoken.